-As an educator have you come across questions like, “Is this child the best in my class, or is the other one better than him/her?”
-The answer to that is “Every child is a genius, every day”
+As an educator have you come across questions like, “Is this student the best in my class or is the other one better than him/her?”
+The answer to that is “Every child is a genius, every day.”

 It is not just a healthy statement anymore but a major point of difference in itself.
 Every child is unique and every child is special in his or her own way.
 No parent or teacher should ever distinguish among them based on any moral or social grounds.